-Welcome to Los Angeles Valley College.
+Welcome to Los Angeles Valley College

 This catalog serves as your guide to all courses, programs, and student services offered by Los Angeles Valley College.
-Valley College also posts a schedule of classes prior to each academic session.
+Valley College also publishes a schedule of classes prior to each academic session.
 All of these documents are available on our web site at www.lavc.edu.
-We hope you will find answers to your questions as you scroll through the pages.
+We hope you will find answers to your questions as you browse through the pages.

 Valley College has made an ongoing commitment to educational excellence.
-As a member college of the national Achieving the Dream initiative, we are one of 160 two-year colleges in the country to publicly reaffirm our commitment to doing all we can to Prepare All Students for Success.
-Our PASS team has done the research and we are implementing changes that we know will help you, our students, achieve your educational goals.
+As a member college of the national Achieving the Dream initiative, we have publicly reaffirmed our commitment to doing all we can to Prepare All Students for Success.
+Our PASS team has done the research and we continue to implement changes that we know will help you, our students, achieve your educational goals.